probakowski/go-xgb/README.md

 ### gruf's Fork

 This is a fork of jezek's `go-xgb` repository.
-It is not yet complete, tests are not yet updated and neither is the `ewmh` utility package.
+It is not yet complete...
+- tests are not yet updated
+- `ewmh` utility package is not yet functional
+- some code comments are marked "TODO" with `...`

-It is a complete rewrite of the dialer, underlying x connection and the generated code itself.
-The code generator `xgbgen` was still used as the basis for parsing `xcb` definition files for generation.
+It is a complete rewrite of the dialer, underlying X connection and generated code itself.
+Though the existing `xgbgen` code generator was still used as the basis for parsing `xcb` definition files.

 The primary differences intended were:
 - more idiomatic Go code
 - more idiomatic logging
 - support debug output via `debug` build tag
 - rely on memory pooling where possible
-- reduced reliance on concurrency

 ### jezek's Fork